rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint2/RSS-ECOMM-2_18.md

-### Ensure all links on the main page correctly redirect to their respective pages (10 points)
+### Issue RSS-ECOMM-2_18: Ensure all links on the main page correctly redirect to their respective pages (5 points)

 #### Description